scikit-beam/scikit-beam/doc/development/workflow/development_workflow.rst

 :ref:`virtual_envs` offer a better solution and take only a few minutes to set up.
 It is well worth your time.

 Not sure what your first contribution should be?
-Take a look at the `Astropy issue list`_ and grab one labeled "package-novice".
-These issues are the most accessible ones if you are not familiar with the Astropy source code.
+Take a look at the `Scikit-beam issue list`_ and grab one labeled "package-novice".
+These issues are the most accessible ones if you are not familiar with the Scikit-beam source code.
 Issues labeled as "effort-low" are expected to take a few hours (at most) to address, while the "effort-medium" ones may take a few days.
-The developers are friendly and want you to help, so don't be shy about asking questions on the `astropy-dev mailing list`_.
+The developers are friendly and want you to help, so don't be shy about asking questions on the `scikit-beam-dev mailing list`_.

 New to `git`_?
 ==============